FyrmForge/hamr/docs/adr/000-base-framework.md

 ## Context

 HAMR is an opinionated Go full-stack framework and project bootstrapping CLI.
-It extracts proven patterns from a production Go web application (SNL) into reusable, domain-agnostic packages.
+It extracts proven patterns from a production Go web application into reusable, domain-agnostic packages.
 The goal: `hamr new myproject` gives you a production-ready Go + Templ + HTMX + Alpine.js full-stack app with sensible defaults, extensible architecture, and AI-ready documentation.